Our weekend arts and culture picks, from Creed III to The Woman in Black

 Sam Mendes’s Empire of Light carries the whiff of dashed Oscar buzz, having slinked ignominiously into cinemas in January and right back out again after poor reviews and paltry box office figures.
 Still, it’s worth your attention – an interesting if not always successful drama about two lonely people (Olivia Colman and Micheal Ward) finding one another among the reels of a Margate cinema.
 Streaming on Disney Plus now

-Adam White, Features Editor
+Adam White, features editor

 Music